Review your spending

-The first step to saving money this month is looking at how you spent it in previous months.
+The first step to saving money faster is by looking at how you spent it in previous months.

-Many banks and credit card companies, including Wells Fargo and Bank of America, offer tracking tools that will show you a breakdown of your expenses.
+Check with your banks and credit card companies to see if they offer tracking tools that will show you a breakdown of your expenses.

-There are paid options like You Need a Budget that have unique features — but if you’re trying to save money fast, consider sticking to the free ones for now.
+There are also some really great paid options like YNAB (You Need a Budget) that have unique features.
+Of course, if you’re trying to save money fast, consider sticking to the free ones for now.

 If most of your income and expenses are paid in cash, you may have to do things the old-fashioned way: with a notebook or spreadsheet.
 Try to sit down and write out what your actual bills are and then what you want your budget to be on discretionary expenses.

-Some people who use cash — or need help with discipline — prefer to use the envelope method.
+Some people who use cash — or need help with discipline — prefer to use the envelope method, also known as cash stuffing.
 You grab an envelope for every category of expense in your budget and stuff it with cash equal to the amount you want to spend.
 If you plan to spend $40 on clothes this month, then a pair of $20 bills goes into the “clothes” envelope.
 Once the money’s gone, that’s it.

 Cut your expenses

-Now that you have a clear picture of your expenses, you may already see opportunities for cutting them.
+Now that you have a clear picture of where your money is going, you may already see opportunities where you can cut back and save money.
 How ruthless you are will depend on how much money you need to save and how quickly you need it.